MedTech Startup: The Definitive Guide for Founders and Board Members

 |---|---|---|---|

-| Pre-Seed | Device classification determined | Angel/grant secured | Core founding team |
+| Pre-Seed | Device classification determined; the technology is understood | Angel/grant secured | Core founding team |

-| Seed | Pathway selected, pre-sub meeting | Seed round closed | Regulatory lead hired |
+| Seed | Pathway selected, pre-submission meeting with the FDA, an early prototype demonstrates the feasibility of the product | Seed round closed | Regulatory lead hired |

-| Series A | Pre-submission complete, study designed | Series A closed | Quality + clinical added |
+| Series A | Pre-submission complete, study designed; a path to a study-ready manufacturable product is clear | Series A closed | Quality + clinical added |

 | Series B | Submission filed or clearance obtained | Series B closed | Commercial team built |